purpleprotocol/purplecoin/ROADMAP.md

     - [ ] OP `0x99` TrapIfNeqType - Pops the first item on the stack and traps if its type not equal to the given type id
     - [ ] OP `0x9a` ToHex - Converts the topmost item on the stack to hexadecimal
     - [ ] OP `0x9b` FromHex - Parses the topmost item on the stack from hexadecimal
+    - [ ] OP `0xa0` VerifyEd25519 - Takes the given public key and signature, and pushes them along with the current output's binary format to the Ed25519 signature verification stack and stops script execution.
+    - [ ] OP `0xa1` VerifyEd25519Inline - Takes the given public key, signature, and message and verifies with Ed25519.
+Pushes `1` on top of the stack if verification is successful.
+    - [ ] OP `0xa2` VerifyEcdsa - Takes the given public key, signature, and the binary format of the current output, verifies and stops script execution.
+Can be used for compatibility with Bitcoin/Ethereum or any other blockchain using ECDSA.
+    - [ ] OP `0xa3` VerifyEcdsaInline - Takes the given public key, signature, and message and verifies with ecdsa.
+Pushes `1` on top of the stack if verification is successful.
+    - [ ] OP `0xa4` VerifyBIP340 - Takes the given public key and signature, and pushes them along with the current output's binary format to the BIP340 signature verification stack and stops script execution.
+For direct compatibility with Bitcoin Taproot.
+    - [ ] OP `0xa5` VerifyBIP340Inline - Takes the given public key, signature, and message and verifies according to BIP340.
+Pushes `1` on top of the stack if verification is successful.
+For direct compatibility with Bitcoin Taproot.
     - [ ] OP `0xae` CallBody - Interprets the top `Unsigned8Array` on the stack as a Func body and executes it
     - [ ] OP `0xaf` Call - Calls the function with the given index. `0` is not a valid argument as that represents the main function
     - [ ] OP `0xb0` Concat - Concats the two topmost items on the stack